 …Steiner established himself as a renowned architect with a variety of unique projects and designs.
 His projects ranged from houses to the Ahavath Achim Synagogue

 As the Iron Curtain fell across Europe, the Steiner family chose to immigrate West.
 Andrew, Hetty, and their two sons, Peter and George, lived in Cuba until 1950.
 The family then moved to Atlanta where Steiner established himself as a renowned architect with a variety of unique projects and designs.
 His projects ranged from houses to the Ahavath Achim Synagogue.
 He worked with Robert and Company Associates throughout the 1960s and taught the next generation of architects as a university lecturer.
 Steiner also served as the vice president of the Urban Design Department of the American Institute of Planners.

 Steiner was the last surviving member of the Bratislava Working Group.
 A 1999 documentary film, Andre’s Lives, explored Steiner’s heroic efforts to save thousands during the Holocaust.
 The film followed Steiner and his sons on a trip to Slovakia to discuss his wartime experiences.
 His legacy has been included in many historical works.

 Andrew Steiner died on April 2, 2009, in Atlanta at 100-years-old.
 He was preceded in death by his wife, Hetty, and two sons.
 He is survived by his multiple grandchildren and great-grandchildren.
-Steiner was buried in Oakland Cemetery in the Jewish Flat section.
+Steiner was buried in Oakland Cemetery in the Jewish Flats section.

 feature photo courtesy Ahavath Achim Synagogue